Grimthorpe Handicap Chase Preview, Tips, Runners & Trends

 Grimthorpe Handicap Chase Past Winners

 Here are the Grimthorpe Handicap Chase past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won, along with the age & weight of the horse.
+Each row details the year of the race, the horse that won, and the horse's age & weight.
 The horse's trainer and the jockey at the time of winning the Grimthorpe Handicap Chase are also displayed, along with the starting price at which the horse was sent off.

 Race Notes: The race was abandoned in 2001, 2006, 2007 & 2018 due to the weather.